appium/appium-mac2-driver/README.md

 from your client code.
 This feature is potentially insecure and thus needs to be explicitly enabled when executing the server by providing `apple_script` key to the list of enabled insecure features.
 Check [Appium Security document](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/security.md) for more details.
-It is possible to ether execute a single AppleScript command (use the `command` argument) or a whole script (use the `script` argument) and get its stdout in response.
+It is possible to either execute a single AppleScript command (use the `command` argument) or a whole script (use the `script` argument) and get its stdout in response.
 If the script execution returns non-zero exit code then an exception is going to be thrown.
 The exception message will contain the actual stderr.
-If script is a blocking one then it could only run up to 20 seconds long.
-After that it will be terminated with a timeout exception.
+If the script is a blocking one then it could only run up to 20 seconds long.
+After that the script will be terminated and a timeout exception will be thrown.
 Here's an example code of how to get a shell command output:

 ```java